 What caused the First World War?

-The causes of the 1914 -18 War are long and complex, with the origins starting decades before.
+The causes of the 1914-18 War are varied and complex, with the origins starting decades before.
 In 1871 the balance of power in Europe shifted to Germany, with their victory over France in the Franco-Prussian War.
 In 1882, Germany consolidated its’ position by forming a ‘Triple Alliance’ between themselves, the Austria-Hungary empire and Italy.
 This Alliance encouraged mutual co-operation and agreed to help each other if attacked by France or Russia.
 In 1894, France and Russia formed an alliance to constrain this threat on their borders.
 Old rivalries and new ambitions created increasing tensions between these imperial powers as they competed for land, resources and trade markets.
 Nationalism and xenophobia grew throughout Europe over these decades, often fuelled by jingoistic propaganda, which created a widespread fascination for war.
 Worried about German military and industrial expansion, Britain began to build bridges with old enemies.
 Britain signed an ‘Entente Cordial‘, or friendly understanding, with France in 1904, and a ‘Triple Entente’ with France and Russia in 1907, agreeing mutual support if attacked.
 Rather than discouraging war, a small dispute could trigger Alliances and risk escalating war on a larger scale.
 By 1907, Europe had split into two main camps.
 These were Germany, Austria-Hungary and Italy on one side, and France, Russia and Britain on the other.
 As Nations tried to expand, they increased the size of their armies and navies.
 This was typified by the ‘arms race’ for naval superiority between Britain and Germany from 1898 onwards.
 A series of colonial disputes between these rivals also added to international tensions, most notably with the ‘Tangiers Incident’ in 1905 and the Agadir Crises of 1911.
 While these alliances offered some National security, they also ran the risk of dragging other countries into conflict should one nation go to war.
 This weakness was exposed during the Balkan wars.
 After the 1912 Balkan War, Serbia, with Russian support, emerged the strongest of the Balkan Nations, and Austria and Hungary felt threatened.
 When the Heir to the Austrian Hungary Empire was assassinated in Serbia, and Austria invaded Serbia on 28th June 1914, the series of alliances quickly triggered Empires into a global conflict.
 Austria with German support, attacked Serbia.
 Russia supported Serbia and attacked Austria Hungary.
 Germany backed Austria Hungary and declared war on Russia and their ally France.
 Britain bound by their Entente, joined France and Russia, and when Germany breached the 1839 Treaty of London, by invading Belgium, Britain declared war.
-These countries attacked each other believing they were defending themselves and others were to blame.
-No Country had any clear war objective, or were aware of their consequences.
+These countries attacked each other believing that they were defending themselves and others were to blame.
+No Country had any clear war objective, or awareness of the years of slaughter ahead.
 Within 37 days Europe was at war with itself.
+Within four years WW1 would claim 40 million casualties, with 9-11 million troops killed, another 23 million troops wounded and between 6-13 million civilians lost through war and disease.

 Germany, was a relatively new nation formed in 1871, a confederation of 39 German speaking states, broadly divided between a Catholic South and Protestant North, a rural East and and an Industrial West.
 Germany was technologically and industrially advanced, and had some progressive social policies.
 However, it was strongly shaped by Kaiser Wilhelm II, a militaristic leader, whose keenness to expand the German empire, was a destabilising force in Europe.
 Germany could have withdrawn support for Austria when they attacked Serbia, accepted peace negotiations in July and withdrawn from Belgium when offered an ultimatum by Britain, but Germany refused to back down.
 Germany declared war on Russia and France, on 1st August 1914.